ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/the-bindgen-tool.md

 ### Java Classes
 A Java class will be mapped to a Ballerina class.
 This Ballerina class will have the same name as the Java class.

-E.g., The generated Ballerina class of the `java.util.ArrayDeque` class will be as follows.
+E.g., the generated Ballerina class of the `java.util.ArrayDeque` class will be as follows.
 ```ballerina
 @java:Binding {
     'class: "java.util.ArrayDeque"